AlexConlon/MCX_QASM/README.md

 # MCX_QASM
-Decomposition of 14-qubit Toffoli gate
+Decomposition of 14-qubit Toffoli gate:

 My circuit decomposes the 14-qubit-controlled Toffoli into 4 “smaller” multi-controlled Toffoli gates.
 The circuit uses 20 qubits where, qubits 0,...,13 are the controls, qubit 14 is the target, and qubits 15,...,19 are the auxiliaries.